jadamb13/rev-jobs/README.md

 This data is currently used by `create_graphs.py` to create visualizations of job availability over the course of a week.

-#### Ongoing development considerations:
-In its current iteration, the program uses `win10toast` to provide notifications for Windows 10 operating systems.
-However, current refactoring will replace `win10toast` with `pyler` for cross-platform (Windows, macOS, Linux) notifications.

 ### Project Structure

 The project is organized into several directories and a few root-level files: a `.gitignore` file, a `requirements.txt`